aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potm-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to RTF?</h2>

+The Portable Office Document Markup (POTM) format is a Microsoft Office Open XML format used to store PowerPoint presentations.
+It is a compressed file format that is used to store PowerPoint presentations.
+It is a popular format for sharing presentations, as it is smaller than the original PowerPoint presentation file.
+However, it is not supported by all applications, and some applications may not be able to open a POTM file.
+Therefore, it is often necessary to convert a POTM file to a more widely supported format, such as Rich Text Format (RTF).

+<h2>How Aspose.Total helps for POTM to RTF Conversion?</h2>
-For a Python developer, who is trying to add a POTM to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a RTF format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from POTM to RTF.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POTM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a RTF format.

+The Aspose.Slides for Python via .NET API is a powerful tool for creating, editing, and converting presentations.
+It supports a wide range of file formats, including POTM, and can be used to convert POTM files to PDF.
+The Aspose.Words for Python via .NET API is a powerful tool for creating, editing, and converting documents.
+It supports a wide range of file formats, including RTF, and can be used to convert PDF files to RTF.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that can be used to automate the conversion process from POTM to RTF.
+It is easy to use and can be used to quickly and easily convert POTM files to RTF.
+It is a great tool for Python developers who need to add a POTM to RTF conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}